Omoniyibecky/LITA-PROJECT/README.md

 ## Project Objectives:

-- Analze the total sales for each product category.
+- Analyze the total sales for each product category.
 - find the number of sales transactions in each region.
 -  find the highest-selling product by total sales value.
 - calculate total revenue per product.